-These types of entities have been around for over 50 years in the UK, Europe and the USA where there has traditionally been a more strategic approach to philanthropic activity.
-High profile examples, and best practice examples, include Tel Aviv and London.
+These types of entities have been around for over 100 years in the UK, Europe and the USA where there has traditionally been a more strategic approach to philanthropic activity.
+High profile examples, and best practice examples, include Tel Aviv, New York and London.

-More recently Community Foundations have begun to be launched within New Zealand with 17 currently active (to varying degrees) and more in planning.
+More recently Community Foundations have begun to be launched within New Zealand and there is now a national network.

 The Christchurch City Council approved the establishment of a Community Foundation in August 2016 and the intention to establish The Christchurch Foundation was publicly announced in February 2017.
-It is independent of Council but receiving Council funding support.
+We are independent of Council but received establishment funding to get up and running.